haosulab/ManiSkill2-Learn/README.md

 Updates will be posted here.

+Mar.
+2, 2023: Factor in the environment render gpu config breaking change in ManiSkill2 0.4.
+Please pull the latest updates.
+In addition, due to camera setting changes in the latest ManiSkill2, the original pretrained models that were released (in Oct 2022) does not adapt to the current environments.
+Please retrain the models for now.

 Feb.
 12, 2023: Codebase updated to factor in some breaking changes in ManiSkill2 0.4.
 Please pull the latest updates.

 Nov.
 29, 2022: Modify example scripts to account for ManiSkill2 0.3 breaking change where ManiSkill2 tools/replay_trajectory.py is moved to mani_skill2/trajectory/replay_trajectory.py